staltz/react-propify-methods/README.md

 ## What problem this package solves

-Let's say you have a React component that has instance methods, for instance from React Native we know that `TextInput` has the `clear()` method:
+Let's say you have a React component that has instance methods, for example from React Native we know that `TextInput` has the `clear()` method:

 ```jsx
 <TextInput